Connections between Abelian sandpile models and the $K$-theory of weighted Leavitt path algebras: Unique normal form: The Diamond Lemma

 {\bf Bergman's Diamond Lemma in the setting of commutative monoids~\cite[Theorem~1.2, \S 9.1, \S10.3]{bergman78}} says the following.
-Suppose $\leq$ is a semigroup partial ordering on $\mathbb F_X$ compatible with the reduction system $R$ and having the descending chain condition.
+Suppose $\leq$ is a semigroup partial ordering on $\mathbb F_X$ compatible with the reduction system $R$, and that $\leq$ has the descending chain condition.
 Then all ambiguities of $R$ are resolvable if and only if all elements of $\mathbb F_X$ are reduction-unique under $R$.

 The main obstacle in trying to utilise Bergman's machinery in practice lies in establishing that the ambiguities are resolvable.
-We are in position to place sandpile monoids in the setting of Bergman's theorem.
-We will see that neither type of ambiguity arises in the context of sandpile relations, and thus once the partial order on the monoid is established, the fact that these monoids have reduction-unique forms will follow immediately.
+We are in position to place sandpile monoids in the setting of Bergman's Diamond Lemma.
+We will see that neither type of ambiguity arises in the context of sandpile relations, and thus once the partial order on the monoid is established, the fact that these monoids have reduction-unique forms will follow quite easily.

 \begin{proposition} Suppose $E$ is a sandpile graph.
-Then every element of the sandpile monoid $\SP(E)$ is reduction-unique. \end{proposition} \begin{proof} Let $E$ be a sandpile graph with the unique sink $s$ and consider $E$ as a balanced weighted graph by assigning $w(v)=|s^{-1}(v)|$, for all $v\in E^0$ ($v\neq s$).
+Then every element of the sandpile monoid $\SP(E)$ is reduction-unique. \end{proposition} \begin{proof} Let $E$ be a sandpile graph with the unique sink $s$ and consider $E$ as a balanced weighted graph by assigning $w(v)=|s^{-1}(v)|$ for all $v\in E^0 \setminus \{s\}$.

 Let $\mathbb{F}_E$ denote the free commutative monoid on the set $E^0$.
 Let $R$ be the set of pairs of the form $\sigma= (W_v,f_v)$, where

 for every non-sink vertex $v$.